lucasdillmann/nginx-ignition/README.md

 - ⚙️ **Server configuration:** Easy configuration of the nginx server (maximum body/upload size, server tokens, timeouts, log level, etc).
 - 🔐 **SSL certificates:** Automated Let's Encrypt (ACME), self-signed, or bring your own certificates.
-- 🐳 **Native integrations:** First-class support for Docker, Docker Swarm, Tailscale VPNs, and TrueNAS.
+- 🐳 **Native integrations:** First-class support for Docker, Docker Swarm, Tailscale and NetBird VPNs, and TrueNAS.
 - 🛡️ **Security:** Secure access with two-factor authentication, attribute-based access control (ABAC) and per-host access lists using basic authentication and source IP checks.
 - 📋 **Logging:** Detailed access and error logs for the server and each virtual host, with built-in automatic log